syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 ###Configure Web.Config

 * You can expose services through the properties such as binding, contract and address etc. using an endpoint.
-In your application the service name is `WebApplication2.wcf.OlapClientService` where `OlapClientService` is the service class name and `WebApplication2.wcf` is the namespace name where service class appears.
+In your application the service name is `WebApplication2.wcf.OlapClientService` where `OlapClientService` is the service class name and `WebApplication2.wcf` is the namespace name where the service class appears.
 The following are the properties that meet the appropriate endpoint.

    1. **Contract:** This property indicates the contract of the endpoint is exposing.
 Here you are referring **IOlapClientService** contract and hence it is `WebApplication2.wcf.IOlapClientService`.
    2. **Binding:** In your application, you can use `webHttpBinding` to post and receive the requests and responses between client-end and service-end.